-- Convenient hours: Tire Kingdom stores are open early and stay open late.
+Convenient hours: Tire Kingdom stores are open early and stay open late.
 They are also open on Sunday.

-- Major brands: Tire Kingdom stocks all major brands of tires, including BF Goodrich, Bridgestone and Continental.
+Major brands: Tire Kingdom stocks all major brands of tires, including BF Goodrich, Bridgestone and Continental.

-- Schedule or buy online: Schedule an appointment or buy tires online, 24/7.
+Schedule or buy online: Schedule an appointment or buy tires online, 24/7.

-- Discounts: By signing up on the company website, consumers can receive discounts and special offers.
+Discounts: By signing up on the company website, consumers can receive discounts and special offers.

 Location: Tire Kingdom operates more than 1200 stores in 41 states, as well as in Alberta and British Columbia, Canada.

-Tire Kingdom Company Profile
+Tire Kingdom Company Information

 - Company Name: